 - The practice assessed and monitored the physical health of people with mental illness, severe mental illness, and personality disorder by providing access to health checks, interventions for physical activity, obesity, diabetes, heart disease, cancer and access to 'stop smoking' services.
-There was a system for following up patients who failed to attend for administration of long term medication; this was managed by the reception staff in a call/re-call system. - The number of patients diagnosed with dementia who had their care reviewed in a face to face meeting in the previous 12 months was above the national average at 100%. - The number of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive, agreed care plan documented in the previous 12 months was above to the national average. - The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
-For example, the number of patients experiencing poor mental health who had received discussion and advice about alcohol consumption was above to the national average. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
+There was a system for following up patients who failed to attend for administration of long term medication; this was managed by the reception staff in a call/re-call system. - The number of patients diagnosed with dementia who had their care reviewed in a face to face meeting in the previous 12 months was in line with the national average. - The number of patients diagnosed with schizophrenia, bipolar affective disorder and other psychoses who had a comprehensive, agreed care plan documented in the previous 12 months was above the national average.

+- The practice specifically considered the physical health needs of patients with poor mental health and those living with dementia.
+For example, the percentage of patients with schizophrenia, bipolar affective disorder and other psychoses whose alcohol consumption has been recorded in the preceding 12 months was significantly above the national average. - Patients at risk of dementia were identified and offered an assessment to detect possible signs of dementia.
 When dementia was suspected there was an appropriate referral for diagnosis. - The practice offered annual health checks to patients with a learning disability.